MrDesolass/BeastAndBow/README.md

 **Beast & Bow** is a lightweight, essential addon for **World of Warcraft: Classic** Hunters.
 It keeps track of your ammo and helps you keep your pet happy by finding the nearest food vendors instantly.

 ![Beast & Bow Screenshot](screenshot.jpg)
-*(Add a screenshot named screenshot.jpg to your repo to see it here)*

 ## 🏹 Features